- 3 tbsp vegetable oil

 Uncover the dish, give the sauce around the meat a little stir and brush the remaining spice paste over the meat.
 Can be made a day ahead up to this point – cool then chill the meat and sauce; remove from the fridge and scoop off any fat from the sauce before reheating.
 Increase the temperature to 200C/180C fan/gas 6.
 Cook for a further 20 mins (or 40 mins from cold, covered for 20 mins) until the meat is dark and sticky.
 Remove from the oven, cover loosely with foil and leave to rest for 15 mins.

-To serve, skim any fat off the surface of the sauce, shred the meat with 2 forks, discarding any butcher’s string as you go, and toss the meat through the sauce, discarding the onion and chillies.
+To serve, skim any fat off the surface of the sauce, shred the meat with 2 forks, discarding any butcher’s string as you go, and toss the meat through the sauce, discarding the bay leaves and chillies.
 Pile into warm flatbreads and serve with Charred sweetcorn salsa (see 'Goes well with') and a dollop of soured cream.